elt15ean/EDAF75/README.md

 # EDAF75

 This is a repository for Edvins and Direas EDAF75 project.
+(HERE WILL BE THE WRITTEN REPORT)